ankraft/ACME-oneM2M-CSE/docs/Installation.md

 		databaseType=postgresql

 1. Run the CSE.
-The database schema and tables are created automatically by the CSE when it starts and connects for the first time.
+The database schema, tables and other structures are created automatically by the CSE when it starts and connects for the first time.

 #### Disabling PostgreSQL Support